 The Paid Annual Leave accrual rate is based on employee status (exempt or non-exempt) as well as length of employment.
 Please see Policy and Procedure #20 for details of this policy.

 A full tuition waiver is granted to dependent children and the spouse of any full-time Virginia Wesleyan employee provided certain standards and criteria are met.
 Full-time University employees are eligible to enroll in classes on the basis of available space with full tuition waiver dependent upon the successful completion of the course.
 In addition, Virginia Wesleyan participates in Tuition Exchange Programs for dependent children of faculty and administrative staff.
-Faculty and administrative staff may apply for tuition grants for their dependent children who may be attending an institution other than Virginia Wesleyan and who is not eligible for coverage under the Tuition Exchange Program.

 In addition to the above mentioned benefits which are available to full-time employees, Virginia Wesleyan offers a wide variety of benefits to its entire staff.
 These include full use of the Virginia Wesleyan Library facilities, check cashing privileges from either the Business Office or the Bookstore, a ten percent (10%) discount on non-sale Bookstore items, free admission to all Virginia Wesleyan University sporting events and theater presentations and membership in the Virginia Beach Schools Federal Credit Union.